joemcmahon/C_In/README.md

 when the other players had stopped, and it gave me an implementation that didn't quite work...and I ran out of tokens again.

 I'm committing the all-mandolin, no panning version for today, but I want to update this to use MIDI and talk to Live so I can use more interesting sounds.
 My tokens refresh at 4 PM...

+Update, day 2:

+Because I want to get this out the door, I asked Claude for some quick help adding pan and transposition to the instruments.
+And because Claude isn't actually all that good at keeping context, it actually accidentally transposed the Shaker instrument, which gave me cool tuned percussion.
+I leapt on that like a...leopard?
+I swapped out several voices for "drums", added a bit of global reverb with JCRev, and the piece is done.

+I hooked up Audio Hijack to Warp, added a little compression and loudness management, hit record, and ran it.